September 2015 Liberal Party of Australia leadership spill: Vote

 At around 8:35 pm AEST, chief government whip Scott Buchholz announced on Twitter that the party meeting would commence at 9:15 pm.

 Turnbull won the spill motion with 54 votes to Abbott's 44.
-There were a total of 99 Liberal MPs and senators who participated in the vote, one member voted informally.
+There were a total of 99 Liberal MPs and senators who participated in the vote; one member voted informally.

 Bishop won the position of Deputy Leader with 70 votes, to Andrews' 30 votes.
 100 members participated in the vote for Deputy Leader, the member who voted informally in the spill for leader voted formally and Senator Michael Ronaldson arrived in time for the vote.

-With Turnbull's second incarnation as leader, Bishop who has been deputy leader since 2007 has retained this position for a fourth leadership cycle.
+With Turnbull's second incarnation as leader, Bishop, who had been deputy leader since 2007, retained this position for a fourth leadership cycle.

 Turnbull's victory occurred two days shy of the seventh anniversary since his first election as leader on 16 September 2008 when he defeated Brendan Nelson.
-The change of Prime Minister also means that Australia has had five Prime Ministers in six years.
+The change of Prime Minister also means that Australia had five Prime Ministers in six years.

-Turnbull is the first former Opposition Leader (in contrast to a sitting one) to become Prime Minister.
+Turnbull became the first former Opposition Leader (in contrast to a sitting one) to become Prime Minister, with the notable exceptions of John Howard and Robert Menzies (who had both had a hiatus between a previous period as opposition leader and a current period, when each became Prime Minister - in Menzies case for the second time).

 Aftermath

 Malcolm Turnbull

-At 10:40 pm AEST Turnbull and Bishop addressed the press and acknowledged the debt the party owed to Tony Abbott and the Abbott Government's achievements.
-Turnbull said he would not go to an early election to seek a mandate from the people and that his government would maintain the climate change targets that the Abbott Government committed to.
+At 10:40 pm AEST Turnbull and Bishop addressed the press and acknowledged the debt the party owed to Tony Abbott and the Abbott government's achievements.
+Turnbull said he would not go to an early election to seek a mandate from the people and that his government would maintain the climate change targets that the Abbott government committed to.

 On 21 August 2018, facing a revolt by conservative MPs, Turnbull called a leadership spill.
 He was challenged by Peter Dutton but narrowly survived.
 After continued unrest, Turnbull called another spill on 24 August and chose not to stand, resulting in Scott Morrison defeating Dutton to become Turnbull's successor as Prime Minister.

 Julie Bishop

 In addition to addressing the press on the evening of 14 September, Bishop was interviewed by Channel 9 on the morning of 15 September.
 On the morning of 15 September, Bishop stated that Abbott had asked for six months to turn things around and that seven months later, the majority of the party room felt that had not occurred.

-Bishop continued as Foreign Minister in the Turnbull Government until August 2018 when she resigned following a failed leadership bid.
+Bishop continued as Foreign Minister in the Turnbull government until August 2018 when she resigned following a failed leadership bid.

 John Howard

 Former Liberal Prime Minister John Howard addressed the media at 1:45 pm AEST on 15 September.
-Howard praised the Abbott Government's achievements and affirmed that he would support Turnbull in government.
+Howard praised the Abbott government's achievements and affirmed that he would support Turnbull in government.
 He stated that the Australian people would decide if the Liberal Party had made the right choice.
 Howard, when asked, refused to say where Abbott went wrong, but did state he believed the consistent bad polls, not the media, were ultimately responsible for the spill.